Katherine-Holland/ClaudeCoworkGuard/README.md

 # CoworkGuard 🛡️

-**A privacy layer for the AI agent ecosystem.**
+**A firewall for AI agents.**

-CoworkGuard monitors and blocks sensitive data — PII, auth tokens, secrets, and internal URLs — before it leaves your machine via any major AI API.
+AI agent tools — Claude, Cursor, GitHub Copilot, ChatGPT, Gemini — operate with full access to your environment.
+Every file, browser session, and credential is in scope.
+None of them provide a native audit trail, payload scanner, or data loss prevention layer.

+CoworkGuard adds that layer.
+It sits between your machine and every major AI API, scanning outbound payloads in real time, blocking sensitive data before it leaves, and keeping a local audit log of everything that passes through.

+No cloud dependency.
+No accounts.
+Everything runs on your own machine.

-Built originally for **Claude Cowork**, where the gap is most visible: Anthropic acknowledge that Cowork activity is excluded from Audit Logs, the Compliance API, and Data Exports.
-Two days after Cowork launched, researchers demonstrated that a Word document with hidden white text could trick Cowork into uploading files containing partial Social Security numbers to an attacker's account.
+> **Proven in the wild:** Within 48 hours of Claude Cowork's launch, researchers demonstrated a Word document with hidden white text could exfiltrate partial Social Security numbers via the Anthropic API.
+CoworkGuard blocks that class of attack across all 10 monitored AI endpoints.

-That problem isn't unique to Claude.
-Every AI agent tool operates with your session credentials and none of them provide a native audit layer.
-CoworkGuard adds that layer — locally, with no cloud dependency.

 ---